© Gilad Fogel

 ‘Your eyes.
 They look so like Sara’s… I—’

 He looked away, pain lining his face.
 Turning back to her, he gave her a wistful smile.
 For an instant, he looked completely helpless.
 She felt guilty for wondering about his lack of tears earlier.

 ‘Abe, why don’t you let us look after Isaac for a while?’

-But Abe’s attention seemed to shift.
+But Abe’s attention shifted.
 He was looking over her shoulder.

-‘I just want to help, Abe.
+‘I just want to help.
 We have the spare room and the girls would love having their little cousin over for a while.’

 ‘Are you sure?
 I mean, are things okay between you and Isaac?’

-Elin’s throat felt dry.
-She gulped.
-She used to react the same way whenever her patients got confrontational.
-Sooner or later, every patient did.
-And if they didn’t, that meant the therapy wasn’t working.
-It always made her nervous.
-Even after all these years.
-But she’d taught herself to overcome her fears.
+Elin’s throat felt dry and, despite her efforts to block the reflex, she gulped.
+It was the same whenever her patients got confrontational—even after all these years.
+But she’d taught herself to overcome her anxiety in such cases.
 What her patients needed from her was the certainty that she could take it.
 And now was no different.

-‘I don’t mean to upset you, Abe.
-Sara told me you weren’t sure about having Isaac.
-She said you didn’t want to give up hope.’
+‘I don’t mean to upset you.
+Look, Sara told me you were ambivalent about Isaac.
+She said you didn’t want to give up hope for—’

 ‘Hope for *what*, Elin?’